Codeinwp/adblock-notify-by-bweb/README.txt

-=== Adblock Notify Lite ===
+=== Ad Blocker Notify Lite ===
 Contributors: themeisle
-Tags:  adblock, page redirect, cookies, notify, modal box, dashboard widget, ads, notification, adBlocker, Responsive, plugin, popup, modal, jquery, ajax, free, advetissement, shortcode, images, image, CSS, lightbox
+Tags:  Ad Blocker, page redirect, cookies, notify, modal box, dashboard widget, ads, notification, Ad Blockerer, Responsive, plugin, popup, modal, jquery, ajax, free, advetissement, shortcode, images, image, CSS, lightbox
 Requires at least: 3.7
 Tested up to: 4.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Detect Adblock and nofity users.
+Detect Ad Blocker and nofity users.
 Simple plugin with get around options and a lot of settings.
 Dashboard widget with counter & statistics included!

 == Description ==

 <blockquote>

-<a href="http://themeisle.com/plugins/adblock-notify" rel="friend" target="_blank">Adblock Notify</a> has been blacklisted by adblocker softwares but it is still working properly with the "Random selectors and files" option.
-Make sure to disable your adblocker to view screenshots in WordPress.org and in your admin area to view all the plugin's options fields and the dashboard widget.
+<a href="http://themeisle.com/plugins/Ad Blocker-notify" rel="friend" target="_blank">Ad Blocker Notify</a> has been blacklisted by Ad Blockerer softwares but it is still working properly with the "Random selectors and files" option.
+Make sure to disable your Ad Blockerer to view screenshots in WordPress.org and in your admin area to view all the plugin's options fields and the dashboard widget.

 </blockquote>

-Detect Adblock and notify users.
-Whether you are running a personal blog or a magazine website, Adblock Notify will help you block adblockers (eg: Adblock Plus) and increase your ad revenue.
+Detect Ad Blocker and notify users.
+Whether you are running a personal blog or a magazine website, Ad Blocker Notify will help you block Ad Blockerers (eg: Ad Blocker Plus) and increase your ad revenue.
-Adblock Notify is a very easy to use plugin with get around options and a lot of settings.
+Ad Blocker Notify is a very easy to use plugin with get around options and a lot of settings.
 A smart dashboard widget with counter & statistics is included!

 > **Time-saving features available in the Pro version:**
 >